mahnoor-shahid/CraftingLab/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ### Acknowledgments
-Special thanks to the Hugging Face Transformers community for their invaluable contributions to the field.
+Wanna practice more?
+Go to https://leetcode.com/ Looking for an intro course to Python and Machine Learning?
+Visit https://mlcourse.ai/ Special thanks to the @HuggingFace community for their invaluable contributions to the field.

-Happy coding with BERTCrafters!
+Note: This repository includes some files such as tutorials and datasets that are not entirely my own creation.
+They are gathered from various sources and primarily used for my personal learning.
+I have shared these materials publicly to help others who might find them useful.
+I have provided credits wherever possible.
+If you have any concerns regarding the materials, their sources, or credits, please feel free to contact me.
+Happy to share!

 Feel free to adapt and modify the content as needed for your specific project.